 If you’re in the Jewish Ghetto area in the evening, this is the place to go for a craft cocktail or glass of wine.
 The owner is super welcoming, and if you check their Facebook page, you can plan a visit on a night with live music!
 They have a great atmosphere with interesting decor and a good selection of wine.

 Address: Via dei Funari, 26

-Last, but certainly not least, is our favorite gelateria in all of Rome!
-The family who runs this little shop near to Largo di Torre Argentina use nothing but fresh seasonal ingredients to make their gelato.
+Looking for a great place to get some gelato?
+This is one of our favorite gelaterias in all of Rome!
+The family who runs this little shop near Largo di Torre Argentina use nothing but fresh seasonal ingredients to make their gelato.

 Address: Largo Arenula, 27